 One of finglobal.com’s top services is retirement annuity transfers.
 With this service, we assist South Africans living overseas turn their South African retirement annuity policies into cash and we then transfer the funds to their new home.
 The best part of this process is that it can happen even before you turn 55, and the funds can be used for any purpose!

-With more than 60 000 clients in 105 countries, we’re widely recognised as South Africa’s leading financial migration brand and have assisted expats with retirement annuity transfers and many other migration services.
+With thousands of clients in over 105 countries, we’re widely recognised as South Africa’s leading financial migration brand and have assisted expats with retirement annuity transfers and many other migration services.
 In everything we do, we are proud to have a 100% success rate.

 If you’re planning on immigrating and need financial advice, contact us today and we’ll help you maximise your finances in your new home.